shyrkov/DAM-doc-viewer/README.rst

 Requirements
 ------------
-Module is targeted to be deployed to Jahia xCM version 6.5.1.1 or later.
+Module is targeted to be deployed to Jahia xCM version 6.6.0.0 or later.

+It also has dam-doc-rules module as a dependency.

 For document conversion operations and document preview as an SWF it requires an OpenOffice or LibreOffice + pdf2swf (SWFTools) to be installed and configured.